bgebhardt/osx_bin/setup/README.md

 The following apps you'll have to get and install via there web installer

 * [Marked 2 - Smarter tools for smarter writers](https://marked2app.com/) - I bought from developer instead of Mac App Store
+* [alyssaxuu/later: Save all your Mac apps for later with one click 🖱️](https://github.com/alyssaxuu/later) - free app to save and restore open windows.
+Awesome!

 # Add all Scripts